surabhidubey25/Drum_kit_music_game/README.md

 2. Open the `index.html` file in your preferred IDE.
 3. You may need to open `style.css` and `game.js` and all other files in your IDE.

-Alternatively, you can play the game online by visiting [GitHub Pages](#) (replace "#" with the actual URL of your hosted game if applicable).

 ## How to Play

 You can play the Drum Kit using both mouse clicks and keyboard presses: